Bhutan, the land of the Thunder Dragon, is for many people the “holy grail” of travel destinations.

 - All Entrance fees.

-The 3-star hotels in Bhutan hold a much higher standard than 3* star hotels in the neighbouring countries Nepal and India.
+The 3-star hotels in the country hold a much higher standard than 3* star hotels in the neighbouring countries Nepal and India.

 You will get a new model of a private car with an experienced driver during your entire stay in Bhutan.